Olivia Bina

 My background

 I coordinate the PhD Programme in Development Studies of the University of Lisbon and chair the Scientific Committee of this same programme.
-At ICS I am Member of the Commission for Post-Graduate Studies; and substitute Member of the Scientific Council.
-I have served as co-coordinator of the Research Group in Environment, Territory and Society (now SHIFT) until 2020; as co-convener of the Urban Transitions Hub until 2021; and as Deputy Director of the Management Council of ICS from 2014-2016.
+At ICS I am Member of the Commission for Post-Graduate Studies; and Member of the Scientific Council.
+I have served as co-coordinator of the Research Group in Environment, Territory and Society (now SHIFT) until 2020; as co-convener of the Urban Transitions Hub until 2020; and as Deputy Director of the Management Council of ICS from 2014-2016.

 I love trees, catching an early moon-rise, gardening and creating something beautiful from a lump of clay.